madetech/learn/workshops/07-Simplest-Next-Test-Workshop/README.md

 In order to incrementally refactor the code to become more generic we must avoid _getting stuck_.

-In order to ensure that our code is maintainable we must avoid complexity.
+The biggest risk that prevents practicing TDD well is diving into too much complexity too early.

+We must avoid unnecessary complexity at all costs.

 ## The stages of TDD

-We already have a name for first stage of TDD, it's called Testing.
-We also already have a name for the last stage of TDD, it's called Refactoring.
+We already have a name for structural changes that have no affect on behaviour, we call this Refactoring.

-What we haven't named is the middle stage, "Make it pass".
+What we haven't named is the act of making behavioural changes to code.

-**What are we doing in that step?** We could say that we are _Transforming code_.

-Leaving us with a nice symmetrical list of names for each stage:

-1. Testing
-2. Transforming
-3. Refactoring

-## A list of transformation
+We can call this **Transforming code**.

+1. Transform the test code _and watch it fail._
+2. Transform the production code _and watch it pass._
+3. Refactor the code _and ensure it still passes._

+## The Transformation Priority Premise

-When we write a failing test we force ourselves to Transform our code to make it pass.
+When we **transform our test code** to create a failing test we force ourselves to **transform our production code** to make our test pass.

-Here is a non-exhaustive list of transformations:
+Not all transformations are documented, but this is a good guide:

 1. ({} → nil) no code at all → code that employs nil
 2. (nil → constant)